Family History Fanatics

 The internet is filled with great content that can help us laugh, learn, and so much more, but I have wondered if it were possible to follow blogs and YouTube videos in one place.
 Yes!
 Feedly is the answer.

-In this video, I show you how to find the RSS Feed URL for a YouTube channel, such as Family History Fanatics, and how you can add that link to a feed reader, such as Feedly.
+In this video, I show you how to find the RSS Feed URL for a YouTube channel such as Family History Fanatics and how to add that link to a feed reader such as Feedly.

-Soon you’ll be able to access your favorite blogs and YouTube videos from one place!
-This is a life-hack that you’ll be thrilled to use.
+Soon, you can access your favorite blogs and YouTube videos from one place!
+This is a life hack that you’ll be thrilled to use.

-Why I Use a Feed Reader to Follow Genealogy Blogs and YouTube Channels
+Why Use Feedly to Follow Genealogy Blogs and YouTube Channels

-I LOVE YouTube videos and reading blog posts about genealogy but following my favorite channels and writers has become a pain in the neck.
+I LOVE YouTube videos and reading blog posts about genealogy, but following my favorite channels and writers has become a pain.

 I can’t rely on Social Media to remind me when a new video or post is released.
 Not all channels and blog authors have mailing lists to notify me of new releases.

-Te Feedly feed reader allows us to YouTube channels alongside blogs.
-If I don’t log into Feedly for a week, I can see up to 15 of the latest videos so I never miss another episode!
+The Feedly feed reader allows us to subscribe to YouTube channels alongside blogs.
+If I don’t log into Feedly for a week, I can see up to 15 of the latest videos, so I never miss another episode!
 How cool is that?

 Finding an RSS feed for YouTube

-Finding the RSS feed is a little difficult, but the video linked above simplifies the process.
+Finding the RSS feed is tricky, but the above video simplifies the process.

 I did need to find the foundation for the URL formula for the YouTube RSS feed.
 It looks like this: https://www.youtube.com/feeds/videos.xml?channel_id=